Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 *Picture here is the Final Search endpoint.*
 ![Rest Search](../images/rest-screenshot.png)

-## 13 - Wrapping Up
+## 12 - Wrapping Up

 Congratulations!
 You just created a Data Hub.

-- You loaded CSV and JSON files.
+- You loaded JSON and CSV files.
 - You harmonized your data by extracting common header fields.
 - Your data is now fully accessible via the [MarkLogic REST API](http://docs.marklogic.com/REST/client){:target="_blank"}